T-MobileNL/Smartwatch/README.md

 ### Differences in Util and Helper classes ###
 A helper class is only used in the app context while a utility class could be used in any app.

+### Legal and disclaimer
+This watch application has been developed and placed